InternetOfPeers/hiero-json-rpc-relay-proxy/README.md

    cd packages/prover
    cp .env.example .env
    # Edit .env with your Hedera credentials
+   # Ensure account has ≥1 HBAR for submission fees
    ```

 3. **Common Package**: The `@hiero-json-rpc-relay/common` package is automatically installed as a dependency for both proxy and prover packages.
 It provides shared utilities for: